LiesbethW/domino/README.md

 A superior solution might be to traverse the grid and find all possible domino's for a given position.
 I have not calculated which solution is expected to converge sooner.

 #### Discarding impossible puzzles early
-The Domino script will search for solutions in a grid that it believes to be a domino puzzle.
+The Domino script only will search for solutions in a grid that it believes to be a domino puzzle.
 A valid puzzle has at least the following properties: if the largest pip is `n`, the total number of pips must be `(n+1)(n+2)` and each pip must be in the puzzle exactly `n+2` times.

 ## Implementation
 To solve the puzzle, I've created types to represent bones/dominoes (`Bone`), positions on the board (`Position`), the state of the board with pip values that have not been assigned to a bone yet (`Board`), the result of the dominoes that have been laid done (`Result`).
 The state of a game can be fully represented by a `Board`, a `Result` and the list of `Bones` that are still left (it might also be possible to leave out the list, but then it would constantly be necessary to deduce that list from the `Result`).